 If you are looking for gifts that can help build kids skills, I have compiled a page of suggestions that include a lot of visual perception and spatial perception toys and games.

-PS: This visual perception download is also available in Spanish.
+PS: This visual perception download is also available in Spanish from this page.

 Didn't find what you were looking for?
 Try a search of my site!